tjmahr/tjmahr.github.io/_posts/2021-02-26-random-effects-penalized-splines-same-thing.md

 individual effects in **b** under a common distribution.
 If *σ*<sub>*b*</sub> were replaced with a fixed number like 10, then all of the effects in **b** would be independent and unaware of each other:
-There would be no pooling of information between the groups.
+There would be *no pooling* of information between the groups.
+If we remove it from the model---replace *σ*<sub>*b*</sub> with 0, so to speak---then all the group variability is ignored, and there is *complete pooling* of information into a single mean effect.
+With *σ*<sub>*b*</sub> all the groups can contribute information about the distribution of plausible effects, and so, there can be *partial pooling* of information between groups.

 Consider the [`radon` dataset][radon] example from [Gelman and Hill (2007)][arm-book].
 Radon measurements were taken in Minnesota